ari-hacks/terraform-study-guide/Objective 4/terraform-cli.md

 - Persistent data in the backend belongs to a workspace.
 - Creating different workspaces is useful to manage different stages of deployment (sandbox or production)
 - At first the backend only has one workspace 'default'.
 This workspace cannot be deleted.
 - Certain backends can support multiple named workspaces.
-Allows multiple states to be associated with a single configuration.
-Config still only has one backend with more than one instance of that config
+This allows multiple states to be associated with a single configuration.
+- Config still only has one backend with more than one instance of that config
 -  Backends that support multiple workspaces:
    -  AzureRM
    -  Consul